-- Employees whose job responsibilities include regular or occasional driving, and who are issued a cell phone for business use are expected to refrain from using their phone while driving.
+- Employees whose job responsibilities include regular or occasional driving, are expected to refrain from using their phone while driving, unless able to safely do so with a wireless headset or Bluetooth connection.
 Safety must come before all other concerns.
 Employees are not permitted to place or accept a call unless the vehicle is stopped. - Employees whose job responsibilities do not specifically include driving as an essential function, are also expected to abide by the provisions above.
-Under no circumstances are employees allowed to place themselves at risk to fulfill business needs.

-• Violations of this policy will be subject to discipline, including termination of employment.
+Under no circumstances are employees allowed to place themselves at risk to fulfill business needs. - Violations of this policy will be subject to discipline, including termination of employment.